-OMWI Talks: Beginning in February 2017, the Office of Minority and Women Inclusion hosted a monthly, semi-facilitated, open discussion for NCUA employees.
-These OMWI Talks provided a safe space for employees to discuss sensitive diversity and inclusion related topics.
-These conversations were an opportunity to analyze complex issues and learn how to manage the differences that can lead to challenges in the workplace environment.
-They also fostered higher engagement and greater inclusion among employees.
+OMWI Talks: The Office of Minority and Women Inclusion hosts semi-facilitated open discussions for NCUA employees throughout the year.
+These OMWI Talks aim to create a safe space for employees to discuss sensitive diversity- and inclusion-related topics.
+By having conversations about our differences, we can broaden our awareness and understanding of others, leverage our diversity, and foster greater inclusion.

+These discussions give employees opportunities to analyze and discuss complex topics and learn how to manage challenges that may affect the workplace environment.